Just a Feeling

 The Wicca group was not what she was expecting.
 After a strange blessing and then introductions, the girls of the group started talking about things that weren't in any of her mother's books and clearly had nothing to do with actual magic.
 She didn't say much other than her name, but the girls still made her feel welcome, even if they weren't real witches.
 She was very, very tempted to never show up again, but just couldn't bring herself to quit.
 After all, none of the girls had any magical potential, the way her mother had taught her to sense it in herself and others.
 But they were the first friends she'd made since she came to Sunnydale and she just couldn't leave them.
 Yet.
 Though if Erica said 'Blessed be' one more time, Tara would be tempted to curse the girl with laryngitis.
 In fact, she found and checked out from the school library an actual spell book about just those kind of spells.
 It was called 'Spells of Speech and Silence'.

 As it was the first spell book other than her mother's she had ever seen, she started studying it thoroughly.
 She'd hoped to find a cure for her stutter within its pages, but hadn't so far.
-She could take her time though, as she could renew it until someone else wanted it, and no one else had checked out the book in years.
+She could take her time though, as she could renew it until someone else wanted it, and according to the card in back, no one else had checked out the book in years.

 Endora glared into space while tapping her fingers angrily.
 She wasn't angry at any person in particular, except perhaps the detestable mortal that her foolish granddaughter had run away with.
 Wanting to follow in her mother's footsteps, no doubt.
 Endora had never appreciated Durwood much.
 He had sought over and over again to squash Samantha's heritage and birthright.
 But at least he